IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 This is, by far, the most important question and the one you should start with.
 You need to decide what purpose the signals on your layout serve and how you want them to operate.

 Are they just a scenery element, and never change?
-Do you just want to see a signals change, maybe in response to a train going by or a turnout changing?
+Do you just want to see a signal change, maybe in response to a train going by or a turnout changing?
 Do you want to see your signals operate based on the movement of trains across the layout?
 Do you want a system that models every prototype detail, up to and including tower operators and/or a dispatcher that can control movements using the signal system?

 **Big Question 2: How much time and money do I want to spend on signals?**